puppetlabs/puppet-specifications/language/lexical_structure.md

 Where `<<EndTag>>` denotes the `EndTag` *text* as given in the heredoc expression.
 The `|` is an optional marker that indicates where the left margin is, and the `-` denotes if right trimming should be performed on the last line of text.

-The lexical processing produces two tokens for a heredoc; a `HEREDOC` with a value corresponding to the Syntax expression part, followed by a `STRING`, or `DQPRE`, `DQMID*`, `DQPOST` sequence.
+The lexical processing produces at least three tokens for a heredoc; a `HEREDOC` with a value corresponding to the Syntax expression part, followed by a token containing text positioning information, followed by a `STRING`, or `DQPRE`, `DQMID*`, `DQPOST` sequence.

-The semantics of heredoc is described in TBD.
-REF TO HEREDOC in the Grammar.

 Template Mode
 ---